osu-eesc/cms-docs/user-guide/docs/content-types/subpage.md

   - **Tabbed Section**: allows you to display other sections in tabs, where only one tab is displayed at a time and visitors can switch between them
   - **Text**: a simple text box with formatting such as bold or italic
   - **Text with background**: a text section with a background image that stretches all the way across the page.
 This image should be at least 2000px wide.
-  - **Two-Column Section**: allows you to display other sections in two columns instead of one (in large enough screens)
+  - **Two-Column Section**: allows you to display other sections in two columns instead of one (on large enough screens)
+  - **Three-Column Section**: allows you to display other sections in three columns instead of one (on large enough screens)
   - **Video**: an embedded video from YouTube, Vimeo, or OSU Media Space

 > **Quick Tip**: For help featuring educational content entered by Content Teams on their pages, see: [Organizing and Displaying Content on Other Pages](../managing-content.md#displaying-and-organizing-content-on-other-pages).